sputnikdev/bluetooth-manager/README.md

      * Linux, Windows and OSX based operation systems.
      * A wide range of hardware architectures (including some ARM based devices, e.g. Raspberry PI etc).

+### Troubleshooting

+* Adapters are not getting discovered.
+  * Make sure your user has got permissions to access adapters in OS
+    - sudo adduser <usename> dialout

 ---
 ## Contribution